Learning disability testing

 - Reading is slow, effortful, or inaccurate despite good teaching and plenty of practice

-- Spelling and writing don't reflect how bright or capable the person clearly is
+- Spelling and writing do not reflect how bright or capable the person clearly is

 - Math facts, sequences, or word problems are persistently confusing